Rebuilding Trust After a Deep Hurt

 Joseph Learned to Trust Again

 The story of Joseph in the book of Genesis 42–45 gives us a picture of someone who has forgiven his brothers for their severe sins against him.
-Joseph wisely withholds reconciliation until his brothers have acknowledged their sin and demonstrated true remorse.
+Joseph wisely withheld reconciliation until his brothers acknowledged their sin and demonstrated true remorse.

-Joseph strongly desires to be reunited with his family, but refrains from restoring relationship until they bear fruit in keeping with repentance (Matthew 3:8).
+Joseph strongly desired to be reunited with his family, but refrained from restoring relationship until they bore fruit in keeping with repentance (Matthew 3:8).
 The fruit is seen in changed attitudes, new desires, and self-sacrificing behavior for the benefit of others.

 Is your heart willing to move toward another after forgiveness has taken place?
 Take some time to analyze your heart and the reasons for your actions.